core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 {{Section 12.3 of -coap}} describes the registration procedures for the "CoAP Content-Formats" IANA registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group {{IANA.core-parameters}}.
 (Note that the columns of this registry have been revised according to {{Err4954}}.)

-In particular, the text defines the rules for obtaining CoAP Content-Format identifiers from the "IETF Review" or "IESG Approval" range of the registry (256-9999) as well as from the First Come First Served (FCFS) range of the registry (10000-64999).
+In particular, it defines the rules for obtaining CoAP Content-Format identifiers from the "IETF Review" or "IESG Approval" range of the registry (256-9999) as well as from the First Come First Served (FCFS) range of the registry (10000-64999).
 For the FCFS range, these rules do not involve the Designated Expert (DE) and are managed solely by IANA personnel to finalize the registration.

 Unfortunately, the instructions do not explicitly require checking that the combination of content-type (i.e., media type with optional parameters) and content coding associated with the requested CoAP Content-Format is semantically valid.